ppouliot/puppet-hyper_v/README.md

  2. Install additional features: Hyper-V module for PowerShell and GUI management tools.
  3. Configure live migration parameters.
  4. Create and configure virtual switches.
+ 5. Configure the folders for the configuration files and virtual disks.

 Basic usage
 -----------